ScalablyTyped/Distribution/u/uifabric__utilities/readme.md

  * Compares a to b and b to a.
  *
  * @public
  */
 /**
+ * Returns true if the user is on a Mac.
+Caches the result value.
+ * @param reset - Reset the cached result value (mainly for testing).
+ */
+/**
  * Detects whether an element's content has horizontal overflow